AsifOS/rise/README.md

 # rise
 A UEFI compliant bootloader to boot AsifOS.
 This project is suspended for now.
-Will be get back at later on.
+Will be got back at later on.